Zeligoland/hangman-game/README.md

 - Here, Brad uses class to add styling and id's to work with dynamic elements using JS.

 - If you don't want to show any scrollbars you can use in css the overflow property. (overflow: hidden;)

+- To turn a string into an array, we can use the split method.